August 22, 2016 - No Comments

-Leading forest scientist Dr. Coert Geldenhuys maintains that the area around George was never covered in forest, but rather with fynbos and grassland.
+Leading forest scientist Prof. Coert Geldenhuys maintains that the area around George was never covered in forest, but rather with fynbos and grassland.
 The area west of George was known amongst the early settlers as ‘grassland’ (fynbos), and was favoured in earlier times for seasonal grazing after having been burnt.

 Suggestions that all open areas adjacent to forest were forest previously, and were cleared during recent historical times must be viewed with caution.
-Dr. Geldenhuys says that the clearing of forest and conversion to agriculture – even with modern, heavy equipment – would be a formidable task.
+Prof. Geldenhuys says that the clearing of forest and conversion to agriculture – even with modern, heavy equipment – would be a formidable task.

 “During the 18th and 19th centuries only relatively small areas of forest would have been cleared on the margins of forests to enlarge existing openings.
 Clearing for agriculture was confined to the foothills and coastal platforms and would not explain the intense fragmentation of the mountain forests,” he said.
 (Geldenhuys, 1991)